rpresman/dist_to_set_priors/README.md

 ## Real Data Case Study

 The results in this example can be obtained by running the code found in the file `stoch_dominance.R`.
-This file contains all supporting functions, including the HMC sampler, along with the data needed to run the this example.
+This file contains all supporting functions, including the HMC sampler, along with the data needed to run this example.